edgeimpulse/research-mlsys2023-timing-tests/timing-tests-esp32/README.md

    ```

 ### Settings

+*sdkconfig* is generated on build.
+To create a "permanent" set of config settings, change the name to *sdkconfig.defaults*.
+This project comes with *sdkconfig.defualts*.
+You should not need to change anything in these settings to run the test, but in case you do, here are some notes:

 Some of the tests may fail with default ESP32 values.
 As such, you will need to enable/disable some settings in menuconfig.
 You should only need to do this once, but these should be set for all tests.